Contents

 Updated:

 Every brand should know its audience by heart to run ad campaigns effectively and efficiently.
-This is key for crafting highly relevant ads, delivering the message to the right people, and increasing the chances they’ll find it appealing.
+This is key for crafting highly relevant ads – delivering the right message to the right person – and increasing the chances they'll find it appealing.

-Otherwise, you’re just wasting your ad money on people who are likely not interested in what you have to offer.
-Or, as the popular marketing saying goes, “If you’re targeting everyone, you’re actually targeting no one.”
+Otherwise, you're wasting your ad money on people who are unlikely to be interested in what you have to offer.
+Or, as the popular marketing saying goes, "If you're targeting everyone, you're actually targeting no one."

-Let’s dive deeper into programmatic targeting, learn how it works, and what targeting tactics you can use to spread the word about your business.
+Let's dive deeper into programmatic targeting, learn how it works, and explore the targeting tactics you can use to promote your business effectively.

 How programmatic advertising works

-• Open Auction (RTB): In an open auction, multiple advertisers compete to win ad slots on publisher’s website for the best price.
-The higher bidder wins the auction and the ad is displayed.
+• Real-Time Bidding (Open Auction or RTB): In real-time bidding, multiple advertisers compete to win ad slots on a publisher's website for the best price.
+The highest bidder wins the auction, and the ad is displayed.

-• Private Marketplace (PMP): PMP is similar to Open Auction, only the auction is not really open.
-Instead, publishers offer their ad inventory to an invited group of advertisers that compete to win them for the best price.
+• Private Marketplace (PMP): A PMP is similar to an Open Auction, but the auction is not truly open.
+Instead, publishers offer their ad inventory to an invited group of advertisers, who compete to win the ad placement at the best price.

-• Programmatic Guaranteed: Programmatic Guaranteed allows advertisers to reserve ad inventory directly from publishers with a guaranteed number of impressions at a fixed price.
-Then, the inventory is designated for a particular buyer and they are obliged to buy it.
+• Programmatic Guaranteed: Programmatic Guaranteed enables advertisers to reserve ad inventory directly from publishers, guaranteeing a fixed number of impressions at a predetermined price.
+Then, the inventory is designated for a particular buyer, and they are obliged to buy it.

-• Preferred Deals: PD is similar to Programmatic Guaranteed – advertisers and publishers agree on a fixed price, and the advertiser gets a priority to bid at the agreed price.
+• Preferred Deals: PD is similar to Programmatic Guaranteed – advertisers and publishers agree on a fixed price, and the advertiser has priority to bid at the agreed-upon price.
 If denied, the publisher can sell this inventory at open or private auctions.

-3 types of data used for programmatic targeting
+Main types of data used for programmatic ad targeting

 Programmatic targeting profile

-This can include anything from using a search engine to making a purchase on some online store.
+This can include anything from using a search engine to making a purchase online.

 Depending on their advertising goals, brands can either use only one type of data (e.g., behavioral, like pages a user visits, products viewed, or content checked) or a combination of different information to reach their potential customers.